Corporate Governance

 Nomination Committee and Remuneration Committee

 The Company has established the Nomination Committee and the Remuneration Committee as voluntary advisory bodies to the Board of Directors.
 The purpose of the Nomination Committee and the Remuneration Committee, as voluntary advisory bodies to the Board of Directors, is to enhance the transparency and objectivity of the decision-making process of the Board of Directors for decisions on matters such as nomination and compensation and to strengthen corporate governance.
-The Committee consists of three outside directors, one outside corporate auditor, and one internal director selected by resolution of the Board of Directors, and is chaired by an outside director.
+The Committee consists of three external directors, one external corporate auditor, and one internal director selected by resolution of the Board of Directors, and is chaired by an external director.

 Officers